context-labs/verification-public-docs/would-you-say-that.md

 Therefore we have invested significantly in *detecting* when operators may not be using the requested model to perform inference.

-While our efforts in these areas are ongoing, we are keen to share our progress and findings with the community.
+While our efforts in these areas are ongoing, we are keen to share the results of some of our initial experiments.

 ### Why It's Hard